 Dr. Truman Hudson, Jr. is social economist who builds human, social, political, and economic capital in communities.
-Hudson has 28 years of experience in developing, implementing, researching and evaluating educational and community economic development projects.
-Dr. Hudson's efforts have produced over $918 million in resources for various projects.
+Hudson has 29 years of experience in developing, implementing, researching and evaluating educational and community economic development projects.
+Dr. Hudson's efforts have produced over $968 million in resources for various projects.
 Hudson has served CEHHS as the Director of Industry and Community Partnerships for the Center for Disparity Equity and Solutions and as a Lecturer I of Multiculturalism.
-As a Lecturer, whose pedagogical practice is rooted in academic service learning, learning communities, and critical race theories, Hudson is interested in exploring students' voices and perspectives in school reform efforts; equity and inclusion in k-20; and the human capital argument specific to Black males.
+As a Lecturer, whose pedagogical practice is rooted in academic service learning, learning communities, and critical race theories, Hudson is interested in exploring students' voices and perspectives in school reform efforts; equity and inclusion in k-20; and the human capital argument specific to traditionally underrepresented communities.

 Ed.D. in Metropolitan Education